Victorian Railways louvre vans: Hearse vans (C/J vans)

 In 1990, the Fawkner Cemetery restored a J van using a van body found at Romsey and an underframe purchased from the railways.
 The van was restored to cosmetic accuracy and numbered 7, although the body number was never known.
 The van now sits adjacent to Platform 2 at Fawkner station.

 Liveries

 In general, louvre vans have been painted in Victorian Railways Wagon Red livery.
 From the 1960s onwards this was amended with varying sizes of VR symbol on each side depending on the timeframe.

-Model railways

-As this article covers such an extensive range of wagons, it follows that a large range of model railway items are available.